exponentcms/exponent-cms/OPTIONAL.md

 #### php-autoprefixer

+Though this option is still available, it is NOT recommended since it slows down page loading when a new stylesheet must be built!
 Exponent CMS includes built-in .less and .scss stylesheet compiling support.
 Stylesheet library developers often expect their stylesheets to be pre-compiled on the server then run through a binary post-css processor.
 Our PHP based solution allows this to take place within Exponent.
 Adding this option will cause the less/scss